carmenchui/carmenchui.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Github, Github University, 2012
+* Ph.D. in Industrial Engineering, University of Toronto, 2013-present
-* M.S. in Jekyll, Github University, 2014
+* M.A.Sc. in Industrial Engineering, University of Toronto, 2011-2013
-* Ph.D in Version Control Theory, Github University, 2018 (expected)
+* B.A.Sc. (with honours) in Industrial Engineering, University of Toronto, 2007-2011

 Work experience
 ======